In summer 2019, artist Esther Collins brought collaborative design to Swale and Milton Creek Country Park.

 This communal activity creates good connections between members of the community who may not normally meet in day-to-day life.

-The ideas behind the Community Barn have come through conversation and collaborative design activities with local residents with Ideas Test at No.34 on Sittingbourne High Street, and at Milton Creek Country Park’s Art in the Park 2018 event.
+The ideas behind the Community Barn have come through conversation and collaborative design activities with local residents with Ideas Test at No.34 on Sittingbourne High Street, at Milton Creek Country Park’s Art in the Park 2018 event and Joinery workshops in Swale during 2019.

 Artists: Esther Collins and Kieren Reed.